Go Web Application Login with ZITADEL

 Congratulations!
 You have successfully integrated your Go application with ZITADEL!

 If you get stuck, consider checking out our example application.
 This application includes all the functionalities mentioned in this quickstart.
-You can directly start it with your own configuration.
+You can directly start it with your own settings.
 If you face issues, contact us or raise an issue on GitHub.